 We usually run two sessions per term: one joint session with Warwick's partner university, Monash, and one session with just the Warwick-based people.
 The sessions are friendly and informal in tone.
 They revolve around pre-set readings, a particular member's work-in-progress (conference papers, articles, chapters), general issues to do with experiences of using oral history, etc. The topics for discussion are chosen by the group members and reflect their diversity of interests and experiences.

-28.04.2021: Oral history and disability - joint session with Monash, chaired by Kirstie Neal
+28.04.2022: Oral history and disability - joint session with Monash, chaired by Kirstie Stage

 27.11.2021: Ethics and safeguarding in oral history - Warwick session